zuno-tech/logga/README.md

 ```

-so that new LogEntry records attached to a given Order instance will be created whenever a new one is created or
+So that new LogEntry records attached to a given Order instance will be created whenever a new one is created or
 modified.

 ## Development